Petition for Saints NFC championship rematch tops 500,000 signatures

 NEW ORLEANS — Some New Orleans Saints fans are doing more than grieving after the heartbreaking and controversial loss to the Los Angeles Rams Sunday.

 Tens of thousands of internet users have signed an online petition to NFL commissioner Rodger Goodell for a rematch of the NFC Championship game.
-As of Monday night, the Change.org petition started by Terry Cassreino had received more than 500,000 signatures.
+As of Tuesday, the Change.org petition started by Terry Cassreino had received more than 500,000 signatures.

 "Refs missed a blatant pass interference call against the Los Angeles Rams late in fourth quarter of Jan.
 20 NFC Championship game, possibly costing New Orleans Saints a trip to the SuperBowl," the petition reads.
 "Due to refs’ inability to properly officiate at the game, we the undersigned want a re-match against L.A. on Sunday, Jan.
 27. It’s the only fair solution to this travesty of epic proportions."